 This approved EPA Lead Certification Online Refresher Course is 4-hours in length and is valid for 3 years.
 Lead Renovators, however, are only allowed to take the EPA Lead Certification Online refresher course every other recertification period renewal and will need to attend an in-person lead renovator refresher course every other time.

-To be eligible, individuals must have a current Initial Lead Renovator Certification and must complete this course prior to its expiration.
+To be eligible, individuals must have a current Initial Lead Renovator Certification or In-Person Refresher Certification and must complete this course prior to its expiration.
 Most EPA-authorized state programs do not accept lead paint certification online as an approved lead renovator renewal option.
 Check with your authorized program to verify.
+State programs currently include: Alabama, Delaware, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington, and Wisconsin.
 If you are unsure if your state is authorized, visit the EPA lead paint program website for a complete listing.

 The EPA Lead Certification Online Refresher Course is easy to follow and understand.
 It is broken into modules that will guide you through the program in a meaningful path that will relate to your actual work activity.
 The lead paint certification online course will strengthen your knowledge of lead-safe work practices in pre-1978 residential properties and child-occupied facilities.

 Don’t let your certification expire.
 Maintain current lead renovator certification to protect your company, yourself, and everyone you work with.
 Renew your lead certification by attending this EPA Lead Certification Online Refresher Course today!

 Courses have limited space.
 Register now to guarantee your enrollment!